meeranhussain/Microbiome_analysis/README.md

 # Qiime2 Pipeline for 16s rRNA and ITS Sequence Analysis
-## This pipeline was used in the following research work: [Regenerative agriculture augments bacterial community structure for a healthier soil and agriculture](https://doi.org/10.3389/fagro.2023.1134514)
+**This pipeline was used in the following research work:** [Regenerative agriculture augments bacterial community structure for a healthier soil and agriculture](https://doi.org/10.3389/fagro.2023.1134514)

-The below pipeline provides steps involved in processing 16s rRNA and ITS data using Qiime2, from initial sequence trimming to taxonomy classification and visualization.
+The below pipeline provides codes for processing 16s rRNA data using Qiime2, from initial sequence trimming to taxonomy classification and visualization.
+Same steps can also be followed for processing ITS data

 ## 1. Load Sample List & Perform Quality Trimming
 First, we load the sample IDs from a text file.